Yukaii/synchronized-promise/README.md

 ## Usage

-First, you need to require the `synchronized-promise` packgage, for JavaScript:
+First, you need to require the `synchronized-promise` package, for JavaScript:

 ```js
 const sp = require('synchronized-promise')